 If you are travelling to Chile through the United States, or if you are transiting Honolulu or another US point of entry, you must also meet US entry/transit requirements.
 Check visa requirements with a US Embassy or Consulate well in advance of travel.
 More information: United States of America.

 Australian tourists entering Chile through Santiago International Airport are required to pay a 'reciprocity fee' by credit card, EFTPOS or in US dollars on arrival.

 There are new restrictions on travellers to Easter Island (Isla de Pascua / Rapa Nui).
 Travellers, including mainland Chileans, are not allowed to stay more than 30 days consecutively on the island.

 Travelling with children

 Children under the age of 18 years, born overseas to Chilean parents, can enter Chile on an Australian passport and remain in the country for up to 90 days as a tourist.
 For stays longer than 90 days, the child must obtain a Chilean passport.
+See Laws.